-If you are based in the US, you will need at least $25,000 for day trading stocks to avoid the PDT rule, which equates to $100,000 in intraday buying power with 4:1 leverage.
-Alternatively, joining a US-based proprietary trading firm requires passing the Series 57 Exam would give you even higher levels of leverage on your risk deposit.
+If you are based in the US, you will need at least $25,000 for day trading stocks to avoid the pattern day trader (PDT) rule, which equates to $100,000 in intraday buying power with 4:1 leverage.
+Alternatively, joining a US-based proprietary trading firm requires passing the Series 57 Exam to get higher levels of leverage on your risk deposit.

-The major benefit of trading stocks over futures is that it provides more micro trading opportunities within a given index than the more macro-based catalysts for index futures.
-Risk management is also easier due to smaller unit sizes, it is safer choice to learn trading from the ground up for smaller accounts.
+The major benefit of trading stocks over futures is that it provides more micro trading opportunities within a given index than the macro-based catalysts for index futures.
+Risk management is also easier due to smaller unit sizes, so it is safer choice to learn trading from the ground up for smaller accounts.
 Identifying strength and weakness of individual index components also allows for market neutral strategies without being whipsawed by the noise of an index.

 Selecting the right broker and keeping commission costs to a minimum is key to reducing the risk of ruin for every account and increasing one’s own profit margin.
 Don’t go for brokers or futures commission merchants (FCMs) that try to justify the relatively higher cost of their services by providing some elusive value in the form of some kind of hand holding that a professional trader capable of independent thought doesn’t really need.
 The lowest-cost (as a result of economies of scale = many satisfied customers) provider offering reliable access to your preferred platform and markets should win ‒ period.
 The rest is just administration of your account.